sonic-net/SONiC/doc/event-alarm-framework/event-alarm-framework.md

 When either of the limit is reached, the framework wraps around the table by discarding older records.

 User can send SIGINT to eventd process to force read and apply the manifest limits.

+The EVENTPUBSUB table will be periodically monitored and flushed based of a pre-defined table limit.
+Based on discussions this can be plugged into existing system jobs.

 An example of an event in EVENT table.
 ```